 Easy Royal Icing

-• In a medium bowl, whisk together the powdered sugar, vanilla, corn syrup and 2 tablespoons of the water until smooth.
+• In a medium bowl, whisk together the powdered sugar, vanilla, corn syrup, pinch of salt, and 2 tablespoons of the water until smooth.
 The icing should be thick but you should still be able to drizzle it into the bowl and it should melt in on itself within 1-3 seconds.
 If it is TOO thick, whisk in another ½ tablespoon of water at a time to get the desired consistency.
 If you go too far and the icing is too runny, whisk in two additional tablespoons of powdered sugar at a time.

 • If desired, you can separate your icing to different small bowls at this point and add food coloring (affiliate link), then transfer to piping bags with small decorating tips.